-Personnel Action Requests (PARs) are submitted by agency directors to fill existing positions, create new positions, etc. The data below represent the average number of days it took for a PAR from an Executive Branch agency to be initiated and then completed or approved.
+Personnel Action Requests (PARs) are submitted by agency directors to fill existing positions, create new positions, etc. The figures below represent the average number of days it took for a PAR from an Executive Branch agency to be initiated and then completed or approved.
+The 2025 and 2026 targets account for controls implemented to monitor the projected out-year deficit.
 [Note: This performance measure was established in FY 2023 and historical targets are not available.]

-Frequency: Ar nnual Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 9.0 9.0 7.5
+Target 9 9 45 45

-Actual 8.0 8.8 6.3
+Actual 8.80 6.30 4.66